f5devcentral/UDF-DevOps-Base/docs/lab1/intro.rst

 2. Launch the F5 CLI Docker container docker

+  If you do not have an instance of the F5 CLI docker container running then:

   .. code-block:: bash

     run -it -v "$HOME/.f5_cli:/root/.f5_cli" -v "$(pwd):/f5-cli" f5devcentral/f5-cli:latest /bin/bash
     cd /f5-cli/projects/labs/lab1

+  Otherwise, attack to your running instance of the F5 CLI container

 3. login to the BIG-IP